HaxeFlixel/haxeflixel.com/src/documents/blog/07-haxeflixel-mechanics.md

 If you want to check out the site in action, you can visit [http://hfmechanics.nfshost.com/](http://hfmechanics.nfshost.com/) for a live version!

 Thanks! ...and be sure to tell your friends!

 -[Tim I Hely](http://tims-world.com/)
-Tim is a versatile developer from St Louis, Mo who has been using and contributing to HaxeFlixel since *at least* 2013.
+Tim is a versatile developer from St Louis, Missouri, who has been using and contributing to HaxeFlixel since *at least* 2013.